0BTCWG/Wire/docs/compilation_fixes.md

 2. Address any remaining errors that may be uncovered during compilation
 3. Run the test suite to ensure functionality is preserved
 4. Consider a code review to identify any other potential issues
+5. Address remaining warnings about unused code and imports
+6. Complete integration and benchmark test fixes